Mike-1494/Introduction_to_Software_Engineer/README.md

 # Introduction_to_Software_Engineer
-This is our INTRODUCTION TO SOFTWARE ENGINEER mini project Which is a website for selling sports clothes
+This is our INTRODUCTION TO SOFTWARE ENGINEER mini project which is a website for selling sports clothes.
+Framework we are using is Django for back-end developement and MySQL for databases and database management system